DGKSK8LIFE/News-Article-Templating-System/checklist.md

  - Fix all bugs/Satisfy all feature requests that linger in uncompleted tasks sections (IE: Github issues)
  - Attain eventual goals (contained in README).
  - Implement image serving and uploading ability in templates (with use of CDN). (am complacent with just html image support for now)
- - Use something like Moment.JS to take UTC time from server and then convert it to local time of the user
+ - Use something like client-side js to take UTC time from server and then convert it to local time of the user